-By law, a parent, private foster carer or other persons involved in making a private fostering arrangement must notify Children's Social Care immediately.
-However, where a member of staff becomes aware that a child may be in a private fostering arrangement, they will raise this with the DSL and the DSL will notify the C-SPA immediately.
+By law, a parent, private foster carer or other persons involved in making a private fostering arrangement must notify Children's Social Care as soon as possible.
+However, where a member of staff becomes aware that a pupil may be in a private fostering arrangement they will raise this will the DSL and the DSL will notify the C-SPA.

-Looked After Children
+Children Looked After

-The most common reason for children becoming looked after is because of abuse and neglect.
+The most common reason for children becoming looked after is as a result of abuse and neglect.

-The school will ensure that staff have the necessary skills and understanding to keep looked after children safe.
+The school ensures that staff have the necessary skills and understanding to keep looked after children safe.
 Appropriate staff have information about a child's looked after legal status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child and contact arrangements with birth parents or those with parental responsibility.

-The designated teacher and governor for looked after children will have the appropriate level of training to equip them with the knowledge and skills to undertake their role.
+The designated teacher and governor for children looked after will have the appropriate level training to equip them with the knowledge and skills to undertake their role.

-The designated teacher for looked after children and the DSL have details of the child's social worker and the name and contact details of SCC's Head of Virtual School.
+The designated teacher for children looked after and the DSL have details of the child's social worker and the name and contact details of the Surrey County Council's Head of Virtual School.